Last verified: 17 days ago

 Chromium Picolinate

-Also known as: CrPic, chromium(III) picolinate, trivalent chromium, chromium 3+
+Also known as: CrPic, chromium(III) picolinate, chromium 2-pyridinecarboxylate

 What the Science Says

-Chromium picolinate is a highly absorbable form of the essential trace mineral chromium, bound to picolinic acid to improve uptake.
-Clinical trials show it can modestly improve insulin sensitivity, reduce fasting blood glucose, lower HbA1c, and reduce triglycerides — particularly in people with type 2 diabetes, metabolic syndrome, PCOS, or pre-diabetes.
-At doses of 200–500 mcg per day over 8–12 weeks, it may also reduce inflammatory markers like CRP and TNF-α, and improve HDL cholesterol and blood pressure in people with metabolic disorders.
+Chromium picolinate is a highly absorbable form of the essential trace mineral chromium, bound to picolinic acid to enhance uptake.
+Clinical trials show it can modestly improve blood sugar control (HbA1c), reduce insulin resistance, lower triglycerides, and improve HDL cholesterol — particularly in people with metabolic syndrome, type 2 diabetes, NAFLD, or PCOS.
+Benefits appear at doses of 200–400 mcg daily over 8–12 weeks, though effects are generally modest and may require optimization of dose and duration for clinically meaningful results.

 What It Doesn't Do